habedi/PracticalMachineLearning/README.md

 * [pyGAM](https://github.com/dswah/pyGAM): A Python module for building Generalized Additive Models (GAMs)
 * [ggplot](http://ggplot.yhathq.com): "ggplot is a plotting system for Python based on R's ggplot2 and the Grammar of Graphics.
 It is built for making professionally-looking plots quickly with minimal code" - ggplot's website
 * [Linkpred](https://github.com/rafguns/linkpred/): A Python package for link prediction on graphs
-* [SparklingGraph](https://sparkling-graph.github.io): A Python library to process large scale graphs using Spark and GraphX in a distributed manner
+* [SparklingGraph](https://sparkling-graph.github.io): A Python library to process large-scale graphs using Spark and GraphX in a distributed manner
 * [OpenNE](https://github.com/thunlp/openne): An open-source network embedding library
 * [Galry](https://github.com/rossant/galry): A high-performance visualization library in Python
 * [Dedupe](https://github.com/dedupeio/dedupe): A Python library for fuzzy entity resolution and record deduplication
-* [PyText](https://github.com/facebookresearch/pytext): A deep-learning-based NLP modeling framework built on top of PyTorch
+* [PyText](https://github.com/facebookresearch/pytext): A deep-learning-based NLP modelling framework built on top of PyTorch
 * [flair](https://github.com/zalandoresearch/flair): A state-of-the-art NLP framework in Python from Zalando
-* [NearPy](https://github.com/pixelogik/NearPy): "A Python framework for fast (approximated) nearest neighbor search in large, high-dimensional data sets using different locality-sensitive hashes," according to its descriptions
+* [NearPy](https://github.com/pixelogik/NearPy): "A Python framework for fast (approximated) nearest neighbour search in large, high-dimensional data sets using different locality-sensitive hashes," according to its descriptions
 * [fastchunking](https://github.com/netleibi/fastchunking): A (fast) text chunking algorithm implemented in C++ and Python
 * [Vaex](https://vaex.io): Vaex is a data manipulation library much like Pandas and Dask, with a lazy out-of-core approach to handling the data so you can work with huge tables with it
 * [openTSNE](https://opentsne.readthedocs.io/en/latest/): An extensible, parallel implementation of t-SNE
 * [Faust](https://github.com/robinhood/faust): A stream processing library for Python
 * [Active Semi-Supervised Clustering](https://github.com/datamole-ai/active-semi-supervised-clustering): An extension library for Scikit-learn that implements a collection of useful active semi-supervised clustering algorithms
-* [TextDistance](https://github.com/orsinium/textdistance): A Python library for calculating and comparing the distance between two sequences (such as text documents) with many algorithms
+* [TextDistance](https://github.com/orsinium/textdistance): A Python library for calculating and comparing the Distance between two sequences (such as text documents) with many algorithms
 * [Ray](https://ray.readthedocs.io/en/latest/): A scalable. high-performance distributed execution framework for executing arbitrary Python functions on multiple machines, suitable for many ML workloads
 * [Pyitlib](https://pafoster.github.io/pyitlib/): An opensource library for calculating a useful collection of information-theoretic measures (i.e., entropy) for discrete random variables
 * [KDEpy](https://github.com/tommyod/KDEpy): A collection of useful kernel density estimators in Python 3.5+